sourcegraph/handbook/content/departments/technical-success/support/career-growth/cs-career-levels.md

 <p>
 • You solve customer issues, sometimes with guidance, and are able to collaborate with your teammates to help them troubleshoot problems.
 <p>
-• You consistently embody our<a href="https://handbook.sourcegraph.com/departments/technical-success/support/#our-guiding-principles"> guiding principles</a> in the cases that you take responsibility for.
+• You consistently embody our <a href="../index.md#our-guiding-principles">guiding principles</a> in the cases that you take responsibility for.
 <p>
 • Externally, you are able to effectively and proactively communicate with customers, facilitating collaboratively as appropriate.
 <p>